-Trauma recovery is not just about healing wounds but fostering resilience and growth.
+Trauma recovery is not just about healing wounds, but also about fostering resilience and growth.
 Positive psychology offers a transformative lens, emphasising strengths, meaning, and posttraumatic growth.
-Here’s how counsellors can integrate its core principles to empower clients navigating trauma.
+Here’s how counsellors can integrate their core principles to empower clients navigating trauma.

 1. Posttraumatic Growth: Beyond Survival